 2) The Microsoft Corporation was founded in Albuquerque by Paul Allen and Bill Gates in 1975 after the duo took a long enough break from playing Dungeons and Dragons and applying eczema medication to dream up the Altair BASIC programming language.
 I won't bore you with the rest of the details (and oh...how they are boring), but Bill Gates dropped out of college and is now worth about $56 billion.
 Don't stay in school kids!

-1) The newly-minted head coach at New Mexico is ex-Notre Dame HC Bob Davie—a job that Davie is sure to have for at least a decade since it took the school 3 years to fire Mike Locksley even though his record was 2-26 and he punched an assistant coach in the face.
-At any rate...it will be Davie's first foray back into coaching 'footbaw' since 2001 and he should have no problem getting past Boise State, since he's been so critical of them as an analyst to effusive praise as a head man.
+1) New Mexico is currently helmed by ex-Notre Dame HC Bob Davie—and it's a job that Davie is sure to have for at least a decade since it took the school 3 years to fire Mike Locksley even though his record was 2-26 and he punched an assistant coach in the face.
+At any rate...the UNM gig is Davie's first foray back into coaching 'footbaw' since 2001 and his tune on Boise State has suddenly changed from dismissiveness as an analyst to effusive praise as a head man.
 I wonder why.

 Davie accepts his red blazer for "realtor of the year".